sumitisthename/sumitisthename.github.io/_pages/about.md

 ---
 permalink: /
-title: "Hello there, I'm Sumit "  **Bold title with a friendly greeting emoji**
+title: "Hello there, I'm Sumit "
 author_profile: true
 redirect_from:
   - /about/